nosilver4u/ewwwio-silo/README.md

 https://developers.google.com/speed/docs/best-practices/payload#CompressImages
 https://developers.google.com/speed/docs/insights/OptimizeImages

-TinyJPG/TinyPNG, JPEGmini, and Pngquant were recommended by EWWW IO users.
-Pngout (usually) optimizes better than Optipng, and best when they are used together.
+TinyJPG/TinyPNG and Pngquant were recommended by EWWW IO users.
 TinyJPG is the best lossy compression tool that I have found for JPG images.
 Pngquant is an excellent lossy optimizer for PNGs, and is one of the tools used by TinyPNG.

 ## Changelog

+### 1.0
+* Massive amount of code cleanup and restructuring
+* Fixed: metadata not removed, and ewww_image_optimizer_remove_meta option renamed to ewww_image_optimizer_metadata_remove
+* Added Animated PNG handling
+* Added ewww_image_optimizer_webp_quality setting, defaults to 75
+* Added ewww_image_optimizer_sharpen setting to improve WebP clarity
+* Added ewww_image_optimizer_lossy_png2webp for more savings when converting PNG to WebP
+* Added WebP generation via Imagick or GD (if available)
+* Preserve metadata in WebP images if ewww_image_optimizer_metadata_remove is disabled
+* Preserve ICC profiles for WebP conversion and normalize ICC profiles on CMYK images
+* Improved transparency detection for PNG images

 ### 0.60
 * Updated binaries: jpegtran 9d, optipng 0.7.7, gifsicle 1.93, pngquant 2.17.0, and cwebp 1.2.0